Seranthony Domínguez

-Seranthony Ambioris Domínguez Taveras (born November 25, 1994) is a Dominican professional baseball pitcher for the Philadelphia Phillies of Major League Baseball (MLB).
-He signed with the Phillies as an international free agent, in 2011.
-Domínguez made his MLB debut in 2018.
+Seranthony Ambioris Domínguez Taveras (born November 25, 1994) is a Dominican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Baltimore Orioles, and Toronto Blue Jays.
+Domínguez signed with the Phillies as an international free agent in 2011, and made his MLB debut in 2018.

 Early life

 Domínguez was born in Esperanza Valverde Mao, Dominican Republic.
-As to where his unusual first name comes from, Baseball America reported: "'I’m not sure where it comes from,' Seranthony Domínguez said with a laugh.
+Of his unusual first name, Baseball America reported: "'I'm not sure where it comes from,' Seranthony Domínguez said with a laugh.
 'I think it’s something my parents heard on TV.'"